agmunozs/Weather-typing/docs/source/index.rst

 Welcome to PyWR's documentation!
 ================================

 **PyWR** is a python library for calculating, exploring, and correcting weather types.

+Computation of weather types/regimes diagnostics using K-means.
+Model weather types are projected (or not) into the observed ones in the EOF space.

-Correction of weather types is done by use of procrustes analysis.
-The PyWR library also includes plotting functions which can be used to visualize weather types, compare them between model and reanalysis datasets, and view the procrustes decomposition.
+Weather type callibration and decomposition is done by use of procrustes analysis.

+The library also includes plotting functionality which can be used to visualize weather types, and view and compare procrustes callibration and decomposition.

 .. toctree::
    :maxdepth: 2